- Student opportunities

 Tandem Language Exchange

 Want to improve your Arabic?
 Your English?
 Your French?
 Your Cantonese?
 Or any other language?
 “Tandem” is a method of language learning that pairs up two people who want to learn each others’ languages.
 Let’s say you want to learn French and can teach Spanish, or you want to improve your English and help someone improve their Mandarin.
-This new program, SFU Tandem, pairs you up with someone on campus and facilitates casual language learning and conversation sessions!
+This new program, SFU Tandem, pairs you up with someone online and facilitates casual language learning and conversation sessions!

 About the program